Statutes of the Austro-Arab Chamber of Commerce

 - The Secretary General is appointed by the Board of Directors upon the recommendation of the Executive Committee and of the Union of Arab Chambers, for a maximum term of four years.
 Reappointment is possible.

 - The Secretary General is a member of the Executive Committee of the Chamber (see § 14 sub.
 1c) and must be of Arab origin, with management experience and acquainted with the Austrian business environment.
 It is also possible for the Secretary General to perform his duties on an honorary basis.
 The detailed financial aspects of his appointment will be drafted in a separate contract, presented to him by the Executive Committee.

 - His competencies encompass:

 a) Management of the workings of the Chamber and of all salaried employees.
 He shall implement the decisions of the Board of Directors or the Executive Committee and the directives of the President.

-b) The Secretary General and the President jointly shall have the right to issue directives to all other employees and freelancers, salaried and unsalaried, of the Chamber.
+b) The Secretary General and the President shall jointly have the right to issue directives to all other employees and freelancers, salaried and unsalaried, of the Chamber.
 He is entitled to ask all these persons individually for reports (written or oral) on their relevant duties.
 He has access at all time to all types of documents of the Chamber.
-He and the President jointly shall decide and represent the Chamber with respect to the conclusion and termination of employment relationships (employment authority) and take decisions in this regard.
+He and the President shall jointly represent the Chamber with respect to the conclusion and termination of employment relationships (employment authority) and take decisions in this regard.

 c) Preparation of the record on the sessions of the Board of Directors and of the Executive Committee.
 He shall, in addition, supervise the preparation of the resolutions and recommendations to be passed by the General Assembly of members or the Board of Directors.
 In formal terms, he shall also be the Chamber's secretary.